Psycho-Pass: Plot

 Psycho-Pass is seen through the eyes of Akane Tsunemori, a rookie Inspector within Unit One (aka Division One) of the Ministry of Welfare Public Safety Bureau's Criminal Investigation Department.
 Shinya Kogami is an Enforcer under her watch during her first mission.
 When she judges him a threat to an apprehended criminal's life, she uses her Dominator to prevent him from decomposing the criminal.
 Initially ashamed of her action, Kogami thanks her for preventing what could be perceived as murder, an opinion which influences Tsunemori to stay on the force.
 The unit uncovers the crimes of Shogo Makishima, a prolific criminal mastermind.
 Makishima is Criminally Asymptomatic (免罪体質, Menzai Taishitsu) – a person persistently assessed by the Sibyl System as having a low crime coefficient despite all actions and attitudes, thus protecting him from Dominator harm.
 Tsunemori is accompanied by veteran Inspector Nobuchika Ginoza, a strict man who looks down on Enforcers; Tomomi Masaoka, a middle-aged Enforcer who used to be a detective; Shusei Kagari, a carefree young man who was marked as a latent criminal in childhood; and Yayoi Kunizuka, a former musician turned into a latent criminal stemming from a relationship with a terrorist.

 The unit starts hunting Makishima, but it is Kogami who is most invested, having lost a friend at the hands of the villain.
 Meanwhile, Makishima is invited by Joshu Kasei, the android form of Sibyl, to join their ranks.
 He refuses and flees.
 Realizing this, Kogami leaves Unit One to find and kill him.
 The Sibyl System orders Tsunemori to capture Makishima and execute Kogami, but she agrees only on the condition that they withdraw the execution order for Kogami.
-Unit One now searches for both men with Kogami learning that Makishima plans to make biologic terrorism and sends the data to his data.
+Unit One now searches for both men with Kogami learning that Makishima plans to make biological terrorism and sends the data to his data.
 Upon finding him, Makishima attacks Masaoka and kills him when attempting to murder his son, Ginoza, with dynamite.
 Kogami spots and wounds Makishima but he is stopped by Tsunemori.
 He agrees to work together but when Makishima attempts to kill Tsunemori, Kogami uses Masaoka's gun to kill Makishima.
-In the epilogue, Ginoza has become a Enforcer after experiencing his father's death with Tsunemori becoming the new leader as she welcomes Inspector Mika Shimotsuki.
+In the epilogue, Ginoza has become an Enforcer after experiencing his father's death with Tsunemori becoming the new leader as she welcomes Inspector Mika Shimotsuki.
 Meanwhile, Kogami is last seen on a ship.